genkw/repo5/README.md

 # repo5

 Google is my teacher
-hi bye -conflict is here
+hi bye "Here is the conflict!"